The metrics are available under the "Analyze" menu and allow you to scan selected projects or the whole solution. The results look like this:

 So how exactly is Cyclomatic Complexity calculated?
 As a simple example have a look at the following code:

-CountItemsWithStatus(IList<Item> items, StatusCode status)
+public int CountItemsWithStatus(IList<Item> items, StatusCode status)

 {